amotto/SortingScript/README.md

 Contact Email: amotto@fordham.edu

 # Known major issues
-- GUI elements seem to break on high DPI screens (tested on Surface Pro 3)
+- GUI elements break whenm display is set to resolution below the default.
+[NO WORKAROUND AVAILABLE]

 # Known minor issues
 - First file in the list is not highlighted unless you go forwards and then backwards
-- The left text area has a minor graphical bug when closed and repainted.
+- Left text area extends a little too far to the right on high dpi screens (tested on Surface Pro 3)
 - Error dialog for invalid directories sometimes appears more than once.

 # Workarounds